gardenlinux/gardenlinux-nvidia-installer/docs/how-to/index.md

 ## Runtime Driver compilation

-This project also supprts compilation of kernel during runtime.
+This project also supports compilation of kernel during runtime.
 With this feature, the operator automatically detects the host’s kernel version and builds the required driver modules using the host’s kernel headers.
 To enable runtime driver compilation, apply the Helm values provided in helm/gpu-operator-values-runtime.yaml.